 The ultimate goal of fraudulent ads is to get customers to pay for services or products they would never otherwise have considered.
-To better understand how false advertising works, you need to look at the various forms of fraudulent ads and how they are meant to fleece customers.
+To better understand how false advertising works, you need to look at the various forms of fraudulent ads and how they are meant to fleece customers in 2023.

 1. Hidden Fees

 Advertisers can push publicity for a product at one price.
 When you try to buy the product at that price, you will end up paying more for hidden charges like shipping, additional fees, etc. This is one of the oldest tricks in the book and a false advertising scam.

 A bait-and-switch happens when a firm advertises a product with certain features and a specific price point only to make it unavailable while selling you a more expensive one.
 This can be done much quicker in the world of digital marketing and online advertising.

 3. Misleading Labels

 Mislabeling is a popular form of fraudulent advertising, and it happens when a business sells a product by using false or misleading information.